 I’d avoid staying on a mainland, as it might take you up to an hour by bus to get to the part of Venice you actually want to see.
 If you’re choosing a hotel, you can easily compare prices using this website.
 But if you’re still unsure which part of town you want to stay in check what Tripadvisor has to offer.

 For instance, my first choice of accommodation was somewhere central around St Marco Square.
-I’m very glad I didn’t book this hotel in the end as St Marco Square can be a nightmare due to the amount of tourists and you definitely don’t want to drag your luggage around in this area.
+I’m very glad I didn’t book this hotel in the end as St Marco Square can be a nightmare due to a number of tourists and you definitely don’t want to drag your luggage around in this area.

 Also, if you’re going to book a hotel at the last minute you might end up staying over an hour away from Venice due to the high demand.